 Several other landlord-tenant laws in Texas affect both property owners and renters, including:

-If you just want to browse through the Texas landlord-tenant law, you can find state statutes at Tex.
-Prop.
-Code Ann. §§ 91.001 to 92.355.
+If you just want to browse through the Texas landlord-tenant law, you can find state statutes at Texas Property Code Annotated sections 91.001 to 92.355.
 You can search the table of contents for the landlord-tenant statutes.
-Or, if you don’t know the exact statute number, you can enter a keyword that is likely to be in it, such as “nonpayment of rent.”
+Or, if you don't know the exact statute number, you can enter a keyword that is likely to be in it, such as "nonpayment of rent."

 In addition to accessing state laws via Nolo's website, Texas statutes are available in many public libraries and in most law libraries that are open to the public (typically found in a county courthouse or at the state capitol or in a publicly-funded law school).